 la enfermedad, y el Arte y el deseo

 illness and Art and desire

 These three words occur in line 215 of the poem.
 They also form the headings for the three parts of “Larga Carta a Francesca” (Long Letter to Francesca), the novel written by Colinas in 1985.
 In the novel it is Francesca’s sister Patrizia who dies of a pulmonary disease, pneumonia, while Francesca declines into mental illness (‘la sinrazon’).
 The writer of the letter is called Jano, and like Janus he has two faces, one that looks back to the past and one that looks forward to the future.
 Jano recalls his past in his letter to Francesca but he also envisions his future, moving to ‘la luz’ of Greece which symbolises Apollonian order, knowledge and harmony in contrast to the Romanticism with which ‘Sepulcro en Tarquinia’ ends.

-Colinas would continue in his poems after ‘Sepulcro en Tarquinia’ to examine the Romantic entwining of the natural and the personal but he would also infuse them with ‘la luz’.
+Colinas would continue in his poems after ‘Sepulcro en Tarquinia’ to examine the Romantic entwining of the natural and the personal but he would also infuse them with ‘la luz’, for example in the poem 'Riberas del Órbigo'.
 In this sense ‘Sepulcro en Tarquinia’ is not only the masterpiece which brought Colinas recognition, it also marks an important turning point in his development as a poet.

 Glossary of names in the poem